Greetings Good People,

 I typically don’t listen to the reviews prior to seeing a film because I want to formulate my own opinion, but in regards to this film, most of the reviews were spot on.
 Suicide Squad, unfortunately, did not live up to the hype.
 When I initially saw the Comic-Con trailer last summer, I was ecstatic because the film had a much darker/grittier tone somewhat like Christopher Nolan’s Batman franchise.
 However, the finished product that I saw was a little cartoonish and just plain silly at times.
 I’m not going to spoil any of the scenes but some of them—particularly the big showdown at the end—were just ridiculous; it was like watching The Power Rangers without their costumes or weapons fight one of their dinosaur-sized bosses.

 It was evident within the first 10-15 minutes that Will Smith and Margot Robbie were going to be the Michael Jackson and Beyoncé of this group, but it was Jared Leto’s scenes with Robbie that kept me interested.
-The Joker and Harley Quinn are probably two of the most charismatic villains in the Batman franchise, but seeing them together live just took it to another level.
-And Leto did a great job creating more of a mafia/rockstar depiction of the Joker that just worked well with the tone of this film.
-It’s been rumored that Robbie will be given a Harley Quinn spin-off, which isn’t a surprise since she knocked this character out of the park, but I have to see more of these two on-screen together; so much more needs to be told.
+The Joker and Harley Quinn are two of the most charismatic villains in the Batman franchise, but seeing them together live took it to another level.
+Leto did a great job creating more of a mafia/rockstar depiction of the Joker that just worked well with the tone of this film.
+And it’s been rumored that Robbie will be given a Harley Quinn spin-off, which isn’t a surprise since she knocked this character out of the park.

-Although the energy of this film was decent and the motives were good, I just felt like it was a little too comical for my taste (and not in a good way).
+Although the energy of this film was decent and the motives were good, I just felt like it was a little too comical for my taste.
 The amount of characters that, for the most part, were irrelevant throughout this film didn’t help with the storyline that just wasn’t believable.
-And aside from merchandise sells, potential Halloween costumes, and possible spin-offs, this film is forgettable.
+Aside from merchandise sells, potential Halloween costumes, and possible spin-offs, this film is forgettable.

 Grade of C.